 I want to thank you.

-Oh my god, I love that Mark.
+I love that, Mark.

-The president is gonna I think we you know he's already made progress on the uh exporting of American cars and dairy and farm goods and this deal is going to be really really important to American manufacturers as well.
+The president is going to, I think, you know, he's already made progress on the exporting of American cars and dairy and farm goods.

-Now the other side of that is they gotta stop the intellectual property theft that's been going on, and I know because you know my friend Keith was the inventor of the year.
+Now, the other side of that is they've got to stop the intellectual property theft that's been going on.

-But I I support skilled trades.
+But I support skilled trades.

-I go to these schools now, I try to give kids a purpose and tell them we got to get the metal shops and wood shops back in these schools.
+I try to give kids a purpose and tell them we got to get the metal shops and wood shops back in these schools.

-I wanted to be uh a full contractor.
+I wanted to be a full contractor.

-Problem is I was going to school, and then all of a sudden the guys that were teaching the classes realized, oh, he has a contracting company.
+Problem is, I was going to school, and then all of a sudden, the guys that were teaching the classes realized, oh, he has a contracting company.

 So they would give me A's, but I'd be working on their projects with them and making money.